-With the advancement in technology, marketing management – one of the oldest disciplines, is no longer a simplified concept.
-In this digitalized world, companies must have a global audience reach and should be able to operate in a complex and ever-evolving digital environment.
-With the traditional marketing tactics taking a backseat, employers want marketers who can adapt and thrive in this volatile environment.
-Pursuing an MBA in marketing is one way to develop your marketing skills, and thus, receiving your education from the best MBA schools for marketing is crucial.
-In this article, we analyze and list down the best marketing MBA programs.
+With the advancement of digital technology, marketing – one of the core business disciplines, is no longer a simple concept.
+In today’s always-online world, companies must have a global audience reach and should be able to operate in a complex and ever-evolving digital environment.
+With traditional marketing tactics taking a backseat, employers want marketers who can adapt and thrive in this volatile environment.
+Pursuing an MBA in marketing is one way to develop your marketing skills, and helps in understanding consumer behavior.
+In this article, we explore the Top Business Schools for Marketing MBA Programs.

 Here’s the outline of the article:

 - Best Marketing MBA programs

 - Scope of MBA in Marketing

 - Salary and Employment Statistics after MBA in Marketing

 Following are the top business schools for Marketing MBA programs:

 - Northwestern University – Kellogg School of Management

 - Duke University – Fuqua School of Business